This post was originally written ca. 2011.

 * * *

-The other day, I wrote about Signs.
+I wrote this about Signs.
 How they are all around us, likely all the time, and how when we have an openness and detachment from what we feel the sign must look like, then it often appears in a form we never imagined.

 Last night, I was with two longtime business friends, Kate and Ali.
 (Wait…..wasn’t that an 80s sitcom?!?!)
 Kate was interviewing each of us about our adventures in entrepreneurialism and me also about my book, Love Your Mess.
 We were videoing these conversations at Ali’s amazing studio which houses a “traditional alternative” high school she conceived of, founded and now runs in Delray Beach, Florida.
 Someday, this concept and a school of Ali’s may come to a town near you, so watch for it and her!